wfinn/foodle/README.md

 ## TODO
 - nicer errors
-- confirm use of cookeis and storage of data
+- confirm use of cookies and storage of data
 - locks on the .json files
 - character whitelist for names